threema-ch/threema-msgapi-sdk-php/README.md

     null, //the host to be use, set to null for default (recommend) [
-        'forceHttps' => true, //set to true to force HTTPS, default: false 'tslVersion' => '1.2', //set the version of TLS to be used, default: null 'tslCipher' => 'ECDHE-RSA-AES128-GCM-SHA256' //choose a cipher or a list of ciphers, default: null ]
+        'forceHttps' => true, //set to true to force HTTPS, default: false 'tlsVersion' => '1.2', //set the version of TLS to be used, default: null 'tlsCipher' => 'ECDHE-RSA-AES128-GCM-SHA256' //choose a cipher or a list of ciphers, default: null ]
 );